-Painful musculoskeletal conditions are widespread, especially in older horses.1 The failure to recognise or treat pain early can lead to long-term welfare issues.
+Painful musculoskeletal conditions are common in horses, especially in seniors.1 The failure to recognize or treat pain early can lead to long-term welfare issues.

-Perceptions of the horse being in pain is reportedly relevant to owners’ decision-making regarding their animal’s management.
-It is influential in end-of-life decision making.2
+Perceptions of the horse being in pain are reportedly relevant to owners’ decision-making regarding their animal’s management and are influential in end-of-life decision-making.2

 However, owners’ and veterinarians’ perceptions of pain and its severity appear to vary.
-This can have implications for horse welfare.
+This can have implications for equine welfare.

-The study sought to investigate what led people to consult the veterinarian for their horses.
+The study investigated what led horse owners to consult a veterinarian.
 It looked at how interactions during the consultation impacted on decision-making regarding pain management.

 The study was based in Great Britain.
 It involved observations of veterinary consultations as well as interviews with veterinarians and horse owners who had sought veterinary services for their animals.